Eat, Drink and Be Merry

 While it is important to make sure that you have proper wine glasses, do not go out and buy glasses just for the occasion.
 Red wines tend to be served in a larger bowl style glass than whites because of their bigger bouquets, but many wine glass companies nowadays manufacture a more universal wine glass which is suitable for both reds and whites.
 Don’t feel obliged to buy red wine glasses if you only drink white and vice versa because if you would only get use out of them occasionally when you had an event like a wine and cheese party it is not worth the expense.

 Plates are much the same as wine glasses.
 If you do not plan on throwing many events, it is not worth the expensive of going out and purchasing small serving or even mingling plates.
 Mingling plates are special plates that have a hole in one side to side in a wine glass so that while a person is eating and drinking they do not have to worry about balancing their glass or setting it down somewhere.

 Instead you can opt for a much less expensive yet still fashionable idea of cocktail napkins.
-Go down to your local party supply store and pick up a variety of small cocktail napkins in different colors and patterns.
-Using a variety of cocktail napkins not only is less expensive but also means you can better color or theme coordinate if you are having a themed wine and cheese party.
+Go to your local party store and pick up a variety of small cocktail napkins in different colors and patterns.
+Using a variety of cocktail napkins not only is less expensive but also means you can color coordinate!

 The most important part of a wine and cheese night is of course the wine and cheese!
 It is important to pair the two as best as possible, even if neither you nor your guests are sommeliers.
-Wine and cheese from the same regions tend to go very well together, but this does not mean you have to serve a French wine with a French cheese.
+Wine and cheese from the same regions go well together, but they don’t need to be served that way.
 Some of the most basic and most popular pairings for wine and cheese are:

 - Brie with Merlot, Champagne or a Sweet Sherry